2.0 Hiring Practices

 - phone-screen and interview identified qualified internal and external candidates.

 - follow up with the recruiter and provide feedback on candidate interviews.

-- once the final candidate is selected, work with the recruiter to determine salary.
+- once the final candidate is selected, work with the recruiter to determine a salary.

 Conducting Non-Discriminatory Interviews

 Hiring managers are responsible for conducting timely, effective interviews of qualified candidates for the open positions.
 Human Resources will partner closely with hiring managers throughout the interview process.

-Managers must adhere to the institution's and to legal guidelines in all aspects of the selection process.
+Managers must adhere to Berklee's and legal guidelines in all aspects of the selection process.
 Managers are responsible for ensuring that interviews focus on the bona-fide occupational qualifications required to perform the responsibilities of the vacant position.
-Managers should work with the human resources recruiter to ensure that all staff members who might be involved in the selection process have received information and coaching pertaining to open and inclusive hiring, interviewing skills, and non-discrimination laws.
+Managers should work with the Human Resources recruiter to ensure that all staff members who might be involved in the selection process have received information and coaching pertaining to open and inclusive hiring, interviewing skills, and non-discrimination laws.
 Information can be found on the Staff Recruiting Resources site.

 Managers should not seek any information from candidates pertaining to the following: age, race, color, disability, religion, national origin, family/marital status, gender, sexual orientation, gender identity, genetic information, veteran status, or any other protected characteristics under state or federal law.
 Additionally, managers should not solicit any information related to a candidate’s current compensation.

 Additional information is available through the Human Resources recruiter.
 Human Resources also hosts training sessions and other forums, and partners closely with the Office of Diversity and Inclusion to assist managers in gaining further knowledge and skills to ensure an open and inclusive candidate selection process.

 Members of a search committee generally include representatives of relevant departments with whom the new employee will likely be working or interacting on a regular basis.